Aaron Donald: 2018: Second Defensive Player of the Year Award and Super Bowl LIII

-On January 4, 2019, Donald was named to the AP All-Pro First-team, being the only unanimous selection.
-On February 2, 2019, Donald was named NFL Defensive Player of the Year for the second consecutive season, joining Lawrence Taylor and J. J. Watt as the only players who have won the award in consecutive seasons.
-Donald helped the Rams defeat the Dallas Cowboys in the Divisional Round and the New Orleans Saints in the NFC Championship to reach the Super Bowl.
-In Super Bowl LIII Donald recorded five tackles but the Rams lost by a score of 13–3 to the New England Patriots, with the Patriots offensive linemen (including Joe Thuney) double teaming Donald in order to neutralize his effectiveness which was cited as a key factor in the result.
-He was ranked as the best player in the NFL by his peers on the NFL Top 100 Players of 2019.
+Donald finished the 2018 season with 59 combined tackles (41 solo), a league-leading 20.5 sacks, four forced fumbles, two fumble recoveries, and a pass deflection in 16 games and starts.
+His 25 tackles for loss also led the league.
+Donald was named to his fifth Pro Bowl.
+He was also named to the AP All-Pro First-team, being the only unanimous selection.
+Donald was later named NFL Defensive Player of the Year for the second consecutive season, joining Lawrence Taylor and J. J. Watt as the only players who have won the award in consecutive seasons.
+The Rams finished atop the NFC West with a 13–3 record and qualified for the playoffs as the #2-seed.
+In the Divisional Round against the Dallas Cowboys, Donald recorded two solo tackles during the 30–22 victory.
+During the NFC Championship Game against the Saints, he once again had two solo tackles in the controversial 26–23 overtime road victory as the Rams advanced to Super Bowl LIII.
+In the Super Bowl against the New England Patriots, Donald recorded five tackles during the 13–3 loss, with the Patriots offensive linemen (including Joe Thuney) double teaming Donald in order to neutralize his effectiveness, which was cited as a key factor in the result.
+Donald was ranked as the best player in the NFL by his peers on the NFL Top 100 Players of 2019.